<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1526774045083360&amp;ev=PageView&amp;noscript=1">

 This not only speeds up order picking but also improves ergonomics and safety for your staff.
 On the replenishment side, automation ensures that your primary picking locations are always stocked.
 The system can automatically trigger a restock when inventory hits a certain level, preventing delays and ensuring your pickers always have the products they need right at their fingertips.

-Integrating with your ERP and financial systems
+The importance of integrating with your ERP and financial systems

 The real power of automation comes from connecting your warehouse operations to the rest of your business.
 Integrating your WMS with an AI-native ERP creates a single source of truth for your inventory data.
 When a new shipment arrives or an order is sent out, the information is automatically updated across all systems, from your warehouse floor to your financial statements.